Garden-AI/garden/docs/user_guide/modal-publishing.md

 ### Define the Modal App

-Create a `modal.App` obeject where your custom functions will be registered.
+Create a `modal.App` object where your custom functions will be registered.
-Modal apps need to be assigned to a variable named `app` and in the global scope.
+Modal apps need to be assigned to a variable named `app` and at the top-level (global) scope.

 ```
 app = modal.App("my-cool-app")